How to build brand loyalty with relationship marketing, with examples of brands that do it right

 - What is relationship marketing?

-- Connect face-to-face with customer events
+- Connect face-to-face with customer events in 4 steps

 - Boost retention with a loyalty program